hyperflask/hyperflask-docs/docs/getting-started.md

 ## Adding real-time chat

 Up until now, you could only chat with yourself.
-We will now refactor our app to become real-time using Server-Sent-Events (SSE).
+We will now refactor our app to become real-time using Server-Sent-Events (SSE) and the [Mercure protocol](https://mercure.rocks).

 Rather than sending back a message partial when posting a new message, we will use a dedicated send endpoint that will publish an event containing the message partial.